EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 Order of MIDDLEWARE_CLASSES
 ===========================

-If you use caching middleware, it's important to put each half in the right place within the ``MIDDLEWARE_CLASSES`` setting.
-That's because the cache middleware needs to know which headers by which to vary the cache storage.
+If you use caching middleware, it\'s important to put each half in the right place within the ``MIDDLEWARE_CLASSES`` setting.
+That\'s because the cache middleware needs to know which headers by which to vary the cache storage.
 Middleware always adds something to the ``Vary`` response header when it can.